 Stages of the Nuclear Fuel Cycle

-The nuclear fuel cycle uses uranium in different chemical and physical forms.
-As illustrated below, this cycle typically includes the following stages:
+The nuclear fuel cycle represents the progression of nuclear fuel from creation to disposal.
+In the United States, uranium is processed in different chemical and physical forms to create nuclear fuel.
+Mixed oxide is another type of nuclear fuel.
+As illustrated below, the nuclear fuel cycle typically includes the following stages:

-- Uranium recovery to extract (or mine) uranium ore, and concentrate (or mill) the ore to produce "yellowcake"
+- Uranium recovery to extract (or mine) uranium ore, and concentrate (or mill) the ore to produce a uranium ore concentrate, sometimes called U3O8 or "yellowcake"

-- Conversion of yellowcake into uranium hexafluoride (UF6)
+- Conversion of uranium ore concentrate into uranium hexafluoride (UF6)

 - Enrichment to increase the concentration of uranium-235 (U235) in UF6